Jack Quinn (lawyer): Career

-Quinn is presently a Legal Analyst at CNN.
-He also practices law at Manatt, Phelps & Phillips and in the Law Office of John M. Quinn.
-In the latter practice, he represents thousands of family members of victims of the 9/11 terrorist attacks.
+Quinn was later a legal analyst at CNN.
+He also practiced law at Manatt, Phelps & Phillips and in the Law Office of John M. Quinn.
+In the latter practice, he represented thousands of family members of victims of the 9/11 terrorist attacks.
 Quinn was among the lawyers involved in promoting the Justice Against Sponsors of Terrorism Act, which became law when Congress overrode the veto issued by President Barack Obama.
 That veto was the only one overridden during Obama's presidency.

-Personal life
+Personal life and death

-Quinn is married to Susanna Monroney Quinn and lives in Washington, D.C. with their son, Storm Quinn, and Susanna's daughter from a previous marriage, Jocelyn Quinn.
-He has six older children: Kathleen Quinn, Jonathan Quinn, Megan Quinn, Caitlin Quinn Slaviero and Brendan Quinn.
-He also has eleven grand-children.
+Quinn was married to Susanna Monroney Quinn of the Mellon Banking Family and lived in Washington, D.C., with their son, Storm Quinn, and Susanna's daughter from a previous marriage, Jocelyn Quinn.
+He had six older children, Kathleen Schraff Quinn, Jonathan Quinn, Megan Quinn, Caitlin Quinn Slaviero and Brendan Quinn.
+He also had thirteen grandchildren.

+Quinn died at his home in Washington on May 8, 2024, of complications from a double-lung transplant that he had undergone in 2019.
+He was 74.